vstinner/cpython/Doc/c-api/long.rst

 .. c:struct:: PyLongLayout

-   Layout of an array of digits, used by Python :class:`int` object.
+   Layout of an array of "digits" ("limbs" in the GMP terminology), used to represent absolute value for arbitrary precision integers.

-   Use :c:func:`PyLong_GetNativeLayout` to get the native layout of Python :class:`int` objects.
+   Use :c:func:`PyLong_GetNativeLayout` to get the native layout of Python :class:`int` objects, used internally for integers with "big enough" absolute value.

    See also :data:`sys.int_info` which exposes similar information to Python.